-Task # 3.
-The purpose of this task is to hierarchically sequence your ELOs and align them to the TLO.
-Begin by writing the TLO out on a piece of paper.
+Task # 3: The purpose of this task is to hierarchically sequence your ELOs and align them to the TLO.
+Begin by writing the TLO on a piece of paper.
 Then write each ELO on an individual sticky note.
 Place each of your ELOs under the TLO that it supports.
 Now begin to arrange the ELOs in a logical sequence of events.
-Keep in mind the following diagram.
+Keep the following diagram in mind:

-Please respond, in detail, to the directive below:
+Please respond in detail to the directives below:

-List your TLOs and each of its respective ELOs in a hierarchical sequence.
+List your TLO and each of its respective ELOs in a hierarchical sequence.

 Beginning with the simplest knowledge or skill, explain in detail how each of the ELOs supports the ELO above it.

-Task # 4.
-The purpose of this task is to select the most appropriate instructional strategy for your content.
+Task # 4: The purpose of this task is to select the most appropriate instructional strategy for your content.
 Do not forget that selection of your instructional methods must align with the cognitive process/knowledge dimensions of the ELO and the means by which the learner will be assessed.
-Also, keep in mind that when selecting your instructional methods you cannot forget to consider your target audience.
+Also, keep in mind that when selecting your instructional methods, you cannot forget to consider your target audience.